jonzink/ExoMult/README.md

 # ExoMult

 This is a forward modling program that will simulate the expected detected transiting exoplanet population around the Kepler sample of "solar-like" stars.
-This is achieved by using an underlaying power-law distribution.
+This is achieved by using an underlaying power-law distribution for both planet period and radius.
 Multiplicity and its effects on detection efficiency are also considered here.

 ## Getting Started